How to survive in a forest

 Prepare

 It goes without saying that your best chances of survival are if you’re prepared to be stranded.
-A knife, hatchet, piece of tarp and a flint and fire steel can easily fit into a small backpack and will help you keep warm, make shelter and create safe drinking water.
-Taking something like a life-straw will give you the ability to create up to two week worth of safe drinking water, and freeze dried food and ration blocks are very light weight and will keep you going long enough to get out your situation.
+A knife, hatchet, piece of tarp, and flint and fire steel can easily fit into a small backpack and will help you keep warm, make shelter, and create safe drinking water.
+Taking something like a life straw will give you the ability to create up to two weeks’ worth of safe drinking water, and freeze-dried food and ration blocks are very lightweight and will keep you going long enough to get out of your situation.

 Try and signal help